 We understand that it’s not “normal” or “average” for a person to take all of their items to a dry cleaner.
 Some people may try to spend as little as possible on dry cleaning their clothing or try to wash everything themselves at home.

-But, when you do choose to take your items to a dry cleaner, it’s extremely important that you know what you are paying for and how one dry cleaner who cleans your garments for $1.99 could differ from the dry cleaner who will charge you $7.19 and sometimes more.
+But, when you do choose to take your items to a dry cleaner, it’s extremely important that you know what you are paying for and how one dry cleaner who cleans your garments for $1.99 could differ from the dry cleaner who will charge you more.

 If a dry cleaner is able to clean your items so inexpensively, they could be cutting corners to keep their cost down.
 Here’s how a dry cleaner could keep their cost down internally and pass the “savings” on to you: